 From the moment you enroll in our health services administration undergraduate program, you become a leader.
-Whether you’re a student planning to make a fresh start in the field or a clinician desiring to learn about the business or managerial side of the health industry, you’ll gain the necessary skills and abilities to have a flexible and versatile career in health care.
+Whether you’re a student interested in health administration or a clinician eager to learn about the business or managerial side of the health industry, you’ll gain the necessary skills to have a flexible and versatile career in healthcare.

-Our degree is analogous to a business degree in many ways, and it is designed to educate future health services administrators and health care managers on how to effectively plan, direct and coordinate the delivery of health care.
+Our degree is designed to educate future health services administrators and healthcare managers on how to effectively plan, direct and coordinate the delivery of healthcare.
 Our undergraduate program will also prepare students for an advanced degree in health services administration or other related disciplines.

 Admissions and Advising

 The undergraduate health services administration program is an upper-division professional curriculum, which leads to a bachelor of science degree.
 It is not a limited-access program, so no additional steps need to be taken in order to enroll.
 Because this degree prepares students to work in a variety of settings, we encourage incoming students to start identifying their career interests as early as possible.
 Our undergraduate program advisors can guide you through the program and answer questions you may have about the degree.